Using Twitter Effectively in Physical Education

 Need to get your Professional Development Hours approved by your administration?
 Download this one page course description.

 Cindy Kuhrasch has had the opportunity to teach Health and Physical education to students in grades K-12 and undergraduate students as well.
-She is currently employed as a faculty associate in the Kinesiology Department at the University of Wisconsin where she teaches courses in methodology, assessment, community development and kinesiology.
+She is currently employed as a Distinguished Faculty Associate in the Kinesiology Department at the University of Wisconsin where she teaches courses in methodology, assessment, community development and kinesiology.
 In addition, Ms. Kuhrasch has served as a consultant in many school districts; working in the areas of assessment, curriculum development, instructional strategies, and technology.
 Ms. Kuhrasch has over thirty years of experience in course development, implementation, and evaluation.
 She has presented on a wide variety of education topics at state, district, and national conventions, and has written numerous articles in educational journals.